Here are the latest COVID-19 case numbers confirmed Saturday in Washington state

 Case rates

-For the past seven days, Washington had a case rate of 61 per 100,000 people.
-Three states were lower.
+For the past seven days, Washington had a case rate of 69 per 100,000 people.

 Testing

-The average positive test rate for the seven days prior was stable at 3.7%.
-More than 5.5 million tests have been conducted in Washington.
+The average positive test rate for the seven days prior was a stable 3.4%.
+More than 5.6 million tests have been conducted in Washington.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers